Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Introduction

 Simple thresholds of optical band ratios are effective methods to map clean-ice glaciers on different scales\supercite{paul_opticaloutlinesfacies_2016,molg_optical_outlines_2018,andreassen_outlinesfacies_2021}.
-The choice of threshold values, however, can vary for different imaging conditions\supercite{winsvold_glacieroutlines_2016}.
-Moreover, threshold-based methods fail to classify complex glacier parts such as debris- or vegetation-covered ice requiring labour-consuming manual corrections or application of more sophisticated methods\supercite{racoviteanu_icedivides_2009}.
-To overcome these limitations, researchers have focused on incorporating additional data to optical imagery such as thermal-infrared bands\supercite{taschner_optical_outlines_2002}, interferometric synthetic aperture radar (SAR) data\supercite{falk_sarfacies_2016,molg_optical_outlines_2018,lippl_coherenceforglacieroutlines_2018} as well as SAR amplitude time series\supercite{zhang_outlines_sar_2022}.
+The choice of threshold values, however, can vary for different imaging conditions\supercite{winsvold_glacieroutlines_2016} and within a scene\supercite{paul_opticaloutlinesfacies_2016}.
+Moreover, threshold-based methods ignore spatial patterns and textural information and, thus, fail to classify complex glacier parts such as debris- or vegetation-covered ice requiring labour-consuming manual corrections or application of more sophisticated methods\supercite{racoviteanu_icedivides_2009}.
+To overcome some of these limitations, researchers have focused on incorporating additional data to optical imagery such as thermal-infrared bands\supercite{taschner_optical_outlines_2002}, interferometric synthetic aperture radar (SAR) data\supercite{falk_sarfacies_2016,molg_optical_outlines_2018,lippl_coherenceforglacieroutlines_2018} as well as SAR amplitude time series\supercite{zhang_outlines_sar_2022}.
 Alifu et al.\supercite{alifu_multisource_outlines_2020} applied machine learning to multi-source data combining optical, SAR, thermal data and a digital elevation model (DEM) and found random forests to have good correspondence with manually derived outlines.

 In recent years, deep learning has been applied to glacier mapping.
 GlacierNet, a modification of SegNet\supercite{badrinarayanan_segnet_2015}, was utilised in the Karakoram and Nepal Himalayas leveraging both optical and topographical features\supercite{xie_glaciernet_2020}.
 Subsequently, Xie et al.\supercite{xie_glacier_debris_dl_2021} compared GlacierNet with other convolutional models, where DeepLabv3+\supercite{chen_deeplabv3plus_2018} demonstrated superior performance.
 Yan et al.\supercite{yan_ssunet_2021} proposed a spatio-spectral attention module and combined it with U-Net\supercite{ronneberger_unet_2015} to map glaciers on a sub-regional scale in the Nyainqentanglha Range, China.
 Recently, following the introduction of vision transformers (ViTs)\supercite{dosovitskiy_vit_2020}, which are capable of extracting long-range dependencies in images due to the global attention mechanism, transformers were adapted for different computer vision tasks including semantic image segmentation\supercite{zheng_setr_2020,strudel_segmenter_2021,xie_segformer_2021}.
 They were also applied in remote sensing often introducing hybrid convolutional-transformer models that aim at leveraging the advantages of both types of architectures\supercite{wang_buildformer_2021,chen_sparsetokentransformer_2021}.
 One such hybrid model for ice mapping was tested in the Qilian mountains, China\supercite{peng_hybrid_2023}.
 Despite the variety of methods, none of them have been applied and validated in mapping glaciers on a large or global scale, thus limiting their transferability in time and space.